 2. When trying to recover a previous project, the program freezes and does not answer

 The project import functionality, available via the “Open existing project” option, has been revisited and tested on all operating systems available to us (Windows XP, Windows 7, Mac OSX 10.6, Ubuntu Linux 11.10).
-Several bugs causing inconsistent behavior have been fixed
+Several bugs causing inconsistent behaviour have been fixed Based on our testing of the updated program, we believe this problem has now been eliminated, at least on the above operating systems.

-However, due to the heterogeneous nature of the possible operating systems and Java JVMs RobiNA could be installed on, we cannot guarantee that occurring only under certain circumstances (e.g. combinations of OS and JVM and R engine) are impossible.
-In such situations, detailed information on the system used and further configuration details are crucial to finding and eliminating the problem Regarding the specific case of the crashes reported by Reviewer 2, we are unfortunately lacking this information and are hence not able to whether the changes we made eliminate this particular error.
-However, SEQanswers Forum (http://seqanswers.com/) hope that the very active user base .
-Feedback gained from forum (and all other) users will also be used to improve the functionality to make RobiNA a useful tool for the RNA-Seq community.
+However, due to the heterogeneous nature of the possible operating systems and Java JVMs RobiNA could be installed on, we cannot guarantee that problems occurring only under certain circumstances (e.g. combinations of OS and JVM and R engine) are impossible.
+In such situations, detailed information on the system used and further configuration details are crucial to finding and eliminating the problem.
+Such information can be posted on our forum, and we encourage all users to provide feedback in this way to enable us to improve the capabilities and usefulness of the tool.

+Regarding the specific case of the crashes reported by Reviewer 2, we are unfortunately lacking this information and are hence not able to determine whether the changes we made eliminate this particular error.
+However, as we have also posted RobiNA as a software on the SEQanswers Forum (http://seqanswers.com/) (besides its publication in the seqanswersWIKI some time ago) we hope that the very active user base will find errors caused by an unusual combination of operating system allowing us to respond to these problems.
+Feedback gained from the seqanswers forum (and all other) users will also be used to improve the functionality to make RobiNA a useful tool for the RNA-Seq community.

 3. Errors during fastq inputting process do not give too many details

+This was indeed the case, and we thank the reviewer for pointing out this problem.
 The fastq import routines have been revised and should now stably read all current fastq versions.
-In case of input file corruption or when RobiNA encounters fastq files with an unexpected non-standard format, error dialogs point out why the data could not be imported.
+In case of input file corruption or when RobiNA encounters fastq files with an unexpected non-standard format, detailed error dialogs point out why the data could not be imported.

 4. I tested for several different databases (even for the one available at the RobiNA homepage) and, when the process got to the differential expression (DE) assessment, the program shut down giving random R errors (such as error in scan... or error in exactTest...).
 This is a big problem because the user must repeat the whole process again (unable to recover a previous project!)

+We are sorry for this unfortunate behaviour and having caused the reviewer trouble in assessing our software.
 We could unfortunately not reproduce this bug on the operating systems available to us.
-Errors raised by the scan function suggest that a file could not be read properly which might hint file permission problems or maybe the inaccessibility of a file on a network resource.
-To down how and why this specific scan error could occur would unfortunately require more detailed.
+Errors raised by the scan function suggest that a file could not be read properly which might hint at file permission problems or maybe the inaccessibility of a file on a network resource.
+To track down how and why this specific scan error could occur would unfortunately require more detailed.